Authored by the expert who managed and guided the team behind the Spain Property Pack

 What property type will give the best return in Palma de Mallorca over 5 years as of 2026?

-As of early 2026, renovated resale apartments in well-located Palma de Mallorca neighborhoods are expected to give the best total return over five years, combining solid appreciation with steady rental demand.
+As of early 2026, renovated resale apartments and condos in well-connected Palma neighborhoods are expected to deliver the best total return over five years, combining solid capital appreciation with the deepest rental demand of any property type in the city.

 How will new infrastructure projects affect property prices in Palma de Mallorca over 5 years?

-The top three major infrastructure projects expected to impact property prices in Palma de Mallorca over the next five years are the Paseo Maritimo waterfront transformation, airport capacity and experience upgrades under Aena's investment program, and the potential Palma to airport rail link.
+The three major infrastructure developments most likely to affect Palma de Mallorca property prices over the next five years are the Aena airport investment and capacity upgrade, the Paseo Maritimo waterfront transformation, and the potential Palma-to-airport rail link whose environmental impact study began in late 2025.

 How will population growth and other factors impact property values in Palma de Mallorca in 5 years?